-The committee will notify you of their decision via your CU email.
-If you no longer have a CU email, be sure to include that information in your petition.
-The committee will email to your personal email address if you specify.
+The committee will notify you of their decision by official approval or denial letter via your CU email.
+If you no longer have a CU email be sure to include that information in your petition.

-If your petition is approved, you will be fully withdrawn from the classes and/or semesters you requested.
+If your petition is approved, you will be fully withdrawn from the requested term(s).

 - Earned grades will be replaced with withdrawals (W) and your GPA will change to reflect this.